 The GL Gem Raman is an ideal addition to the GL Gem Spectrometer which has over 200 users world-wide.
 The operation of the Raman unit is easy to learn; for daily work a quick and automatic calibration feature is built into the software.

 - The package comes with a support CD (including video) for proper operation of the GL Gem Raman; a trained gemmologist or mineralogist should be able to follow and execute the step-by-step instructions including the 3 point calibration procedure (built into software version 2.x).

-- GLGemRaman operating software and support materials (including videos) on CD and USB stick (for portability) with single user license; for educational purposes an interface is provided to search a dedicated gemstone related database (280 references, no internet connection required) and a mineral related extended database (over 3,500 edited references, including PL spectra linked RRUFF project, no internet connection required).
-NEW for 2015: customized rapid search database.
+- GLGemRaman operating software and support materials (including videos) on CD and USB stick (for portability) with single user license; in addition to the integrated rapid search engine with several selectable databases an interface is provided to search a dedicated gemstone related database (280 references, no internet connection required) and a mineral related extended database (over 3,500 edited references, including PL spectra linked RRUFF project, internet connection recommended).

 - Detailed “How to get started” instructions and access to C.I.G.
 (Canadian Institute of Gemmology) spectral database of gem study collection.
 Skype video-conferencing for assistance is also available.